Nibblex/django-field-logger/README.rst

    file based on your environment.
 -  Initializes ``LOGGING_APPS`` with the relative project paths of your models based on your configuration variable.
--  Binds to pre_save signal of each loggable model
+-  Binds to pre_save signal of each loggable model.
--  For each field specified in the configuration variable, creates a record in the ``FieldLog`` model in each instance update.
+-  For each field specified in the configuration variable, creates a record in the ``FieldLog`` model for each instance update.

 Example
 ~~~~~~~

-This section serves as a small example to demonstrate this package.
+This section serves as a small example to demonstrate how to use this package.

 Supposing you have this configuration in your settings.py file: